valentijnstienen/PEMPEM-paper/Data (github)/readme.md

 ```
 $ python CreateTraces_Preprocessing.py
 ```
-Note that once you have run it here, you may want to ensure (in [SETTINGS.py](https://github.com/valentijnstienen/PEMPEM-paper/blob/main/SETTINGS.py)), that this pre-processing algorithm has already ran.
+Note that once you have run it here, you may want to ensure (in [SETTINGS.py](https://github.com/valentijnstienen/PEMPEM-paper/blob/main/SETTINGS.py)), that this pre-processing algorithm has already ran (`preProcessTrajectories = False`).